View of an aisle with seating on both sides leading a band performing on stage.

 Massey Hall

-The list of greats who have played Massey Hall is staggering, including Bob Dylan and Bob Marley.
+As one of the most well-known Toronto music venues, Massey Hall’s history boasts a long list of greats who have played on its acclaimed stage, including Bob Dylan and Bob Marley.
 During his long career, Gordon Lightfoot performed over 170 times on the Massey Hall stage.

 Location: 178 Victoria Street, Toronto